StefanoAnzolut/business-guide/source/api/apicreate.rst

 Creating and Managing API Keys
 ==============================

 Skribble integrates with your existing tools, such as OneDrive, SharePoint, Google Drive or your industry solution via API.
 With the API connection, your team members can sign and get documents signed from the systems they already use.
-They can also invite external stakeholders or contracting parties to sign documents without having to creating a Skribble account.
+They can also invite external stakeholders or contracting parties to sign documents without creating a Skribble account.

 As an admin, you can generate and manage API keys for your company.